demichie/ScholarAnalyzer/README.md

 ## Core Functionality

-The dashboard is organized into several tabs:
+The dashboard is organized into six powerful tabs:

 1.  **Profile**: Displays general statistics and yearly citation trends.
 2.  **Publications**: A complete list of the author's publications.
-3.  **H-Index Forecast**: Provides 1, 5, and 10-year forecasts for the h-index based on the model by Acuna et al.
+3.  **H-Index Forecast**: Provides 1, 5, and 10-year forecasts for the h-index, including a detailed disclaimer about the model's limitations.
 4.  **Temporal Analysis**: Allows you to see which papers were most cited within a user-defined time window.
-5.  **Co-Authors**: Features a powerful suite for analyzing and cleaning co-author data, complete with an interactive network graph.
-Merging rules are saved locally for each profile.
+5.  **Co-Authors**: Features a comprehensive suite for analyzing and cleaning co-author data, with automatic and manual merging tools and a dual-filtered network graph.
+6.  **Word Cloud**: Generates a dynamic word cloud from publication titles, filterable by year to track the evolution of research topics.

 ## Attributions and References